Home Blog 5 Essential Tips For Writing Hooks For Essays

 3. Statistics hook:

 Figures reflect authenticity and enhance believability.
 Presenting a shocking fact will attract your audience and excite them to uncover further facts.
-Be sure to put the figures that are legitimate and unexpected.
-Below are the examples of hooks that are especially suitable for academic essays.
-Have a look at these examples:
+Be sure to include figures that are legitimate and unexpected.
+Below are examples of hooks that are especially suitable for academic essays.
+Have a look at these statistic hooks in the essay:

-• Children’s screen time increased from 2 hours to 4 hours per day during the pandemic.
+• During the pandemic, children’s screen time increased from 2 to 4 hours per day.

 • One in ten people with diabetes in the world are from India.